neatudarius/beman/docs/BEMAN_STANDARD.md

 This is a living document that adapts to evolving best practices and community needs.
 To make changes:

-1. Create a [discourse topic](https://discourse.bemanproject.org/latest) detailing the change and how it aligns with the core principles.
+1. Create a [discourse topic](https://discourse.bemanproject.org/latest) detailing the changes and how it aligns with the core principles.
-2. After some community discussion, create a PR with the actual change on [GitHub](https://github.com/bemanproject/beman) with a *leads question* label.
+2. After some community discussion, create a PR with the actual changes on [GitHub](https://github.com/bemanproject/beman) with a *leads question* label.
 The PR should also link to the discourse topic.
 3. Continue discussions on the PR and discourse topic.